ogobrecht/ogobrecht.com/content/posts/2020/new-version-of-oracle-table-api-generator-available.md

 You can also see here the before mentioned `#PREFIX#` substitution.
 The difference is that you define here only your column and for the column the SQL expression which should be used for the row version column - in this case, a sequence.

-What we can not do here is to add always 1 to the previous value like it is possible in a trigger - the table API has no idea what the previous value was.
+What we cannot do here is to add always 1 to the previous value like it is possible in a trigger - the table API has no idea what the previous value was.
 So, we are a little bit limited to a SQL expression but the point is, you can let the generated API manage the row version column without having a trigger.

 ## Tenant Support